 Post-1914 appropriative rights

 There are three basic types of post-1914 appropriative surface water rights: permits and licenses (which are essentially the same type), temporary permits, and registrations.
 Ms. Heinrich also noted that there used to be provisions in the water code for acquiring a stock pond certificate and federal non-reserved statements, but those programs have expired, so although people cannot file for those anymore, those that did file before the statutory deadline still may be utilizing those rights.

-Step 1: An application is filed with the Division of Water Rights who issues notice of the application.
+Step 1: An application is filed with the Division of Water Rights who issues a notice of the application.
 Protests can be filed on the basis that the appropriation would interfere with senior water rights, adversely affect fish and wildlife, or other public trust resources, or would not be in the public interest.
 Depending on whether those protests are resolved, the Board may hold a hearing to resolve the protest or any other material issues of fact that need to be resolved in order for the Board to act on the application.

 The Board also has to comply with CEQA, the California Environmental Quality Act, before acting on an application unless the project is exempt.
 Ms. Heinrich noted unfortunately there are a lot of illegal projects out there, and often for those projects, an existing facility exemption under CEQA applies.

 Step 2.
 Assuming the Board approves an application, a permit is issued.
 Generally, for projects that have not been constructed before obtaining a permit, there is a period of development when the permittee is authorized to go out and build their project, build their diversion facilities, and start applying water to beneficial use.
 During that time, they submit annual reports documenting their progress.